scannotation/QA-QC_generator_software/README.md

 This tool produces harmonized PARC QA/QC preprocessing outputs and automatically generates a report based on the HBM4EU analytical QA/QC framework and additional project-specific criteria (for further details, please refer to: https://www.sciencedirect.com/science/article/abs/pii/S0165993624001560?via%3Dihub).
 \
 \
 The tool will be available soon.
+\
 For more information, you can view the video tutorial [on YouTube](https://youtu.be/i5L9XoOHnlY) or by downloading the file ["QA-QC_generator-tutorial.zip"](https://github.com/scannotation/QA-QC_generator_software/blob/main/QA-QC_generator-tutorial.zip).\
-The video is fast, do not hesitate to pause it with the space bar or use a slower pace to read it.

 ## Development
 QA-QC generator was developed in Python 3.9 on Windows 11.